arturmatlega/instalguru-blog-en/_posts/2020-11-30-saving-water-at-home.10-tips-on-how-to-save-water-in-daily-life.md

 ---
 ## Saving water - why is it a worthwhile issue?

 Water is in fact the most valuable resource on Earth.
-It is used in every aspect of life, starting from drinking it, to washing cleaning, farming and industry.
-Unfortunately, it is often overlooked that wasting it has catastrophic results for entire environment, as well as private savings.
+It is used in every aspect of life, starting from drinking it, to washing, cleaning, farming and industrial uses.
+Unfortunately, it is often overlooked that wasting it has catastrophic results for the entire environment, as well as private savings.

 Water bills are one of the primary items on the home budget list.
 For this reason it is recommended to think how to save water in daily life and make sure to lower the expenses.

 **Saving water pays off!** Water rates increase every year.
 According to calculations, price of water might even double in certain regions.
 Even the smallest change in daily habits can contribute to lowering the costs of using home appliances and help you save water.
-Regular changes will repair your home budget.
+Systematic changes will repair your home budget.
 Considering the yearly growing prices, the savings will be greater as well.

-Keep in mind that it is not only an eco-trend or a way to lower your bills. **Remember that water resources are scarce in many regions.** Water shortage is a rising problem in a number of countries located in moderate climate.
+Keep in mind that it is not just an eco-trend or a way to lower your bills. **Remember that water resources are scarce in many regions.** Water shortage is a rising problem in a number of countries located in moderate climate.
 For this reason make sure to use water wisely.

 ## How to save water in daily life?

-**If you're thinking on how to save water in daily life - it is possible in many various aspects of life.** One person might use even 150 liters of water per day. **Only during a 3-minute teeth brushing session you use up to 15 liters of water - if you don't turn off the tap.** Around 30% of water in an average household is used for flushing the toilet.
-Other things you can do to reduce water use is being conscious about taking the bath, washing clothes, cleaning and garden care.
+**If you're thinking on how to save water in daily life - it is possible in many various aspects.** One person might use even 150 liters of water per day. **Only during a 3-minute teeth brushing session, you use up to 15 liters of water - if you don't turn off the tap.** Around 30% of water in an average household is used for flushing the toilet.
+Other things you can do to reduce water use is being conscious of taking the bath, washing clothes, cleaning and garden care.

 ## 10 ways to conserve water every day

-Are wondering how to safe water in daily life and looking for good solutions?
+Are you wondering how to safe water in daily life and looking for good solutions?
 Learn **10 best ways** to conserve water, so that saving water will not be a problem anymore.

 ### Saving water when washing the dishes